 Indian adaptation of Israeli Drama 'The Missing' in works

-After "Fauda", another hit Israeli series getting an Indian remake with Abundantia Entertainment and ADD Content teaming up to develop a local version of "The Missing" .
-The original series, titled "Ne'elamim" in Israeli, was created by Yaron Arazi and produced by ADD Content.
+After "Fauda" , another hit Israeli series is getting an Indian remake with Abundantia Entertainment and ADD Content teaming up to develop a local version of "The Missing" .
+The original series, titled "Ne’elamim" in Israeli, was created by Yaron Arazi and produced by ADD Content.
 It has had three hit seasons on Nickelodeon in Israel and has recently been renewed for a fourth.

-Vikram Malhotra, founder, and CEO at Abundantia Entertainment added, "I am delighted that we have found an amazing YA-focused story in The Missing and a like-minded partner in ADD Content.
-I look forward to working with Hadas and her team to create the same magic with 'The Missing' in India.
+Vikram Malhotra, founder and CEO at Abundantia Entertainment, added, "I am delighted that we have found an amazing YA-focused story in The Missing and a like-minded partner in ADD Content.
+I look forward to working with Hadas and her team to create the same magic with 'The Missing' in India."
+"Fauda" (Chaos), a popular Israeli series, which became an international hit following its release in 2015, is also getting an Indian version.
+The original series depicts the feud between Israel and Palestine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)